Robust ultra-shallow shadows

 In practice, however, experimental imperfections in the implementation of the basis measurement $\mathcal B$ and the circuits in the support of $\nu$ induce a bias in the estimator.
-We denote by $\tilde{\Pi}_{z,g}$ the elements of the POVM that is actually implemented on the device and define the \quotes{one-sided} \emph{noisy frame operator} as
+We denote by $\tilde{\Pi}_{z,g}$ the elements of the POVM that are implemented on the device and define the \quotes{one-sided} \emph{noisy frame operator} as

-The same argument above now yields a non-vanishing estimator bias such that $\operatorname{bias}(O,\varrho) = |\mathbb{E}(\hat{o}) - (O | \varrho)| = |(O | S^{-1} \tilde{S} - \operatorname{Id}_{d^{2}}|\varrho)|$.
+The same argument above now yields a non-vanishing estimator bias such that $\operatorname{bias}(O,\varrho) = |\mathbb{E}(\hat{o}) - (O | \varrho)| = |(O | S^{-1} \tilde{S} - \id_{d^{2}}|\varrho)|$.